-Anangula Island is in the Eastern Aleutian Islands off the west coast of Umnak Island, about 3.1 miles (5 km) northwest of Nikolski, Alaska.
+Anangula Island, also known as Ananiuliak Island, is in the Eastern Aleutian Islands off the west coast of Umnak Island, about 3.1 miles (5 km) northwest of Nikolski, Alaska.
 The name for Anangula is so old that the Unangan Aleut no longer understand its meaning.
 The Aleut name was first reported by Captain Lutke in 1836 as “Anangouliak” and first charted as “Anayulyakh Island” in 1852 by Captain Tebenkov of the Imperial Russian Navy.

 The island has archaeological evidence for an ancient village that supported the earliest known human settlements in the Americas, dating to about 8400 years ago.
 This is significant because most, and possibly all, other archaeological sites located on the coast have been lost by erosion.